 Each case will need to be judged on its own merits and we appreciate that sometimes a change of material should be considered following a theft in order to ensure the long term future of the building.

-Our advice note Metal theft: prevention, response and recovery sets out our approach to metal theft and provides more detailed information.
+Our advice notes on metal theft set out our approach to metal theft and provides more detailed information.

 Sourcing traditional materials